AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="result"></a>
 ## 9.5 Result
-Result may be present in a statement depending on the cmi5 verb used.
+A Result MAY be present in a statement depending on the cmi5 verb used.

 <a name="score"></a>
 ### 9.5.1 Score